microsoft/genaiscript/docs/src/content/docs/reference/scripts/github.md

 ### Languages

-Query the list of programming languages that GitHub computed for the repository.
-Returns a map `name -> score`.
+Query the list of programming languages that GitHub computed for the repository using `listRepositoryLanguages`.

 ```js
 const languages = await github.listRepositoryLanguages()